alinalein/movie_api-client/README.md

 As a user, I want to be able to search the movie catalog, so that I can easily access information about a variety of movies.

  ## Features ✅
-❍ **Movie List** : Displays movies with images and titles, allows genre filtering, title search, and adding/removing favorites.
+- **Welcome Screen** : Allows users to log in or register a new account.
-❍ **Movie Details** : Shows full movie info with options to add/remove favorites.
+- **Movie List** : Displays movies with images and titles, includes genre filtering, title search, and options to add or remove favorites.
-❍ **Authentication** : Login and signup with user details.
+- **Movie Details** : Shows full movie information with options to add or remove the movie from the favorites list.
-❍ **Profile** : View and update user info, with an option to deregister.
+- **Profile** : Enables users to view and update personal information, with an option to deregister.
-❍ **Navigation** : Simple navigation with logout; manage favorites in List, Details, and My List views.
+- **Navigation** : Provides access to Home, Genres, My List, Profile, and Logout.

 ## Link to the live APP 🎞️
 https://myflix-alinalein.netlify.app